← Back to Blog

 What Is a Childminder?

-A childminder is a self-employed childcare professional who looks after children in their own home.
-They are registered with Ofsted and must meet the same EYFS requirements as nurseries.
-Childminders can care for a maximum of six children under eight at any one time (including their own children), with no more than three under five.
+A childminder is a self-employed childcare professional who looks after kids in their own home.
+They're Ofsted-registered and follow the same EYFS requirements as nurseries.
+They can look after a maximum of six children under eight at once (including their own), with no more than three under five.

 Pros of Childminders